Trepanning: Voluntary trepanation

 Feilding also performed a self-trepanation with a drill, while Mellen shot the operation for the short film Heartbeat in the Brain, which was long thought to have been lost.
 Portions of the film can be seen in the documentary A Hole in the Head.

 Michell also describes a British group that advocates self-trepanation to allow the brain access to more space and oxygen.
 Other modern practitioners of trepanation claim that it holds other medical benefits, such as relief from depression and from other psychological ailments.
 In 2000, two men from Cedar City, Utah, were prosecuted for practicing medicine without a license after they performed a trepanation on an English woman to treat her chronic fatigue syndrome and depression.

 In 2023, Michael Raduga, a Russian lucid dreaming researcher, performed self-neurosurgery that included trepanation, electrode implantation, and electrical stimulation of the motor cortex.
 The goal was to stimulate the brain during REM sleep, sleep paralysis, and lucid dreams.

+There are very few cases of self-trepanation.
+Only five cases in a five-year span have been reported as self-trephination.
+In English literature, only seven cases known to have a patient with schizophrenia perform self-trephination.
+A female patient, 56 years old was diagnosed with schizophrenia.
+This mental disorder is associated with neurocognitive impairment.
+She had delusions of having foreign body objects that resulted in her picking at the skull until dura mater was exposed.
+The wound measured 4 x 3 x 4 cm on the top of the skull.
+After being hospitalized she lost mobility, balance, and the ability to perform daily activities.

+Another patient, 65 years old, used a power drill to drill a hole through his scalp and skull.
+The laceration was identified behind the hairline in the left frontal area.
+The hole was 1 cm in diameter and missed the midline.
+A television program that implied that trephination would lead to self-fulfillment prompted him to perform trepanation on himself.
+It took him 30 minutes to get through the skull which followed by hospitalization.
+The patient reported that he felt no improvement of his well-being.
+He was never diagnosed with psychotic or suicidal thoughts before this incident, but after being hospitalized he was diagnosed with dissocial personality disorder.